 - Labneh (strained yogurt)

-- Green & black olives (the Soufi favorite family is green olives marinated in olive oil, parsley & garlic)
+- Green & black olives (the Soufi family favorite is green olives marinated in olive oil, parsley & garlic)

-- Fresh Syrian pita bread (they buy from local bakery.
+- Fresh Syrian pita bread (they buy from the local bakery.
 You could also make your own, of course)

 - Strawberry jam

 - Grapefruit juice (or grapefruits to make your own, of course)

 Tis’iye (aka Fatteh)